 The scene was a moment to savor in a dark year.
 Now with plaudits from all quarters of society and a New Year knighthood on the cards, how does Hamilton feel about his achievements in 2020?

-Hamilton has become a figurehead in the campaign by encouraging his fellow F1 drivers to “take the knee” before each grand prix.
+Hamilton has become a figurehead in the campaign by encouraging his fellow F1 drivers to take a knee before each grand prix.
 “I took risks using my voice and putting my head above the parapet but, in 2021, I intend to keep on going,” he says.
 “F1 needs to be more diverse, and minorities need more opportunity.
 Your destination in life shouldn’t be determined by your color, religion or where you are from.
 We should all have the same opportunities.”

-Hamilton knows all about racism.
-From an early age, he was bullied at school in England, as well as on the go-kart track, where he began to learn his trade with his father, Anthony, as a rookie eight-year-old.
+Hamilton is no stranger to the impact of racism.
+From an early age, he was bullied at school in England, as well as on the go-kart track, where he began to learn his trade with his father, Anthony, as an 8-year-old rookie.
 Those events are painfully etched in his memory.

 Anthony Hamilton worked in IT and took a succession of extra jobs to fund his son’s fledgling career.
 “Dad was a tough man—when he said something, I did it,” says the younger Hamilton of his father.
 “He would watch where the champion kart drivers braked into a corner, then pace out a few extra meters further on and stand where I should brake.
 I kept skidding off through the tires and into the field.
 The first time I had an accident and bloodied my nose he ran up to see how I was.
 I just replied, ‘Can you fix the kart in time for racing tomorrow?’”

 Next year, Lewis Hamilton will achieve another lifetime ambition with the launch of his own racing team.
 The champion won’t leave Mercedes but has just entered into the new Extreme E series.
 The all-electric, off-road platform is due to start in 2021, as a series based on racing SUVs in parts of the planet most affected by climate change.